 Common Name: Tickweed

-Cleome viscosa is a Annual up to 1.50 metres tall.
+Cleome viscosa is an annual plant that can grow up to 1.50 metres tall.

 It has edible and medicinal uses.

 Sandy and freely draining soils in open woodland scrub and on scree slopes in dry areas[

 Prefers a light fertile soil in a warm dry sunny position with plenty of room to spread[

 A frost tender plant, it can be grown as a summer annual in Britain[

 Leaves and young shoots - cooked as a vegetable[

 The pungent seed can be pickled or used as a mustard substitute in curries[